gdlc/STT465/HW6_LOGISTIC_REGRESSION.md

 Using the [titanic](https://github.com/gdlc/STT465/blob/master/titanic.csv) data set fit a logistic regression with `survived` as response, `sex`, `class` and `age` as predictors using glm.
 Note: sex and class should be treated as goruping factors, and age as a contionous predictor.

+**Note**: Some entries have missing values.
+Be sure to remove all the rows of the data set that contain missing values @ sex, class, age or survived.
+Hint: you can find missing values using `is.na(DATA$survivied)` or non-missing using `!is.na(DATA$survived)`.

 1.1.
 Report parameter estimates, SEs and p-values